-The Group is exposed to various financial risks in its normal business activities.
-The objective of the Group's risk management is to minimise the negative effects of changes in the financial markets on the Group's result and valuation.
-The Group's main financial risks are interest rate risk, credit risk and liquidity risk.
-The Group's risk management principles are approved by the Board of Directors and the Group's financial department is responsible for the implementation of the principles.
-The Group's financial department identifies and assesses risks and acquires instruments needed to hedge against them.
+The Group is exposed to various financial risks in its normal business In 2018, the Group's average interest rate for loans from financial activities.
+The objective of the Group's risk management is to minimise institutions has been 2.1 percent (2017: 3.4 percent).
+An increase of the negative effects of changes in the financial markets on the Group's one percentage point in the average interest rate would have increased result and valuation.
+The Group's main financial risks are interest rate the Group's interest expenses by EUR 1.9 million during the year 2017 risk, credit risk and liquidity risk.
+The Group's risk management princi-(2017: EUR 3.3 million). ples are approved by the Board of Directors and the Group's financial The Group does not apply hedge accounting according to IFRS 9.
+The department is responsible for the implementation of the principles.
+The Group's subsidiaries have the following open interest rate derivative Group's financial department identifies and assesses risks and acquires contracts at the reporting date: instruments needed to hedge against them.